-It is our responsibility to assess and manage the impact of our works on the immediate environment, this enables us to plan and adopt the most beneficial course of action in reducing dust, vibration, exhaust emissions and noise pollution generated by our works.
+It is our responsibility to carry out an environmental impact assessment of our works on the immediate environment, this enables us to plan and adopt the most beneficial course of environmental engineering, reducing dust, vibration, exhaust emissions and noise pollution generated by our works.

 Over the years, we are proud to have received many safety and environmental awards from clients and various associations, including the Corporation of London where we received the very first ‘Corporation of London Award for Environmental Management and Innovation’.

 Following an environmental impact assessment, dust and exhaust emissions are monitored on a daily basis for the duration of any project by our site management team and where necessary, Baseline air quality monitoring equipment is installed.

 Environmental engineering control measures include building facades encapsulated in debris netting and Monarflex sheeting to minimise the release of dust to external areas.
 Concrete debris is dampened down during the demolition process and before being crushed for re-use and/or loaded for disposal.

 Asbestos containing materials are removed under fully controlled conditions, within purpose built enclosures by our Asbestos Removal Division.
 The burning of any demolition waste materials is strictly forbidden.

 We recognise the harm caused by exhaust emissions.
 Plant and vehicles are therefore fully maintained, serviced and never left needlessly to idle.
 Our plant operates on Low Sulphur Red diesel, every machine where appropriate being fitted with Diesel Particulate Filters.

 In liaison with the professional team and following an environmental impact assessment, site noise monitoring schemes are developed from the outset.
 Baseline noise monitoring is undertaken prior to works commencing, followed by noise level assessments from individual demolition processes and traffic movements.